 Murder is one of two offences, alongside manslaughter, which constitute homicide.
-Murder is a common law crime, developing through the system of judicial precedent rather than via any statute laid down by Parliament.
+This offence is a common law crime, developing through the system of judicial precedent rather than via any statute laid down by Parliament.
 The Murder (Abolition of Death Penalty) Act 1965 establishes that the punishment for murder is a mandatory life sentence.

 Murder is when a man of sound memory, and of the age of discretion, unlawfully killeth within any country of the realm any reasonable creature in rerum natura under the King’s peace, with malice aforethought, either expressed by the party or implied by law, so as the party wounded, or hurt, etc. die of the wound or hurt, etc. within a year and a day after the same.

 - Which results in the death of that human being;

 - Within the Queen’s Peace;

 There is no longer the requirement that the death occur within a year and a day of the defendant’s actions.
 This rule was abolished by the Law Reform (Year and a Day Rule) Act 1996.